 Going to a restaurant with a baby or young child can be the worst nightmare or a pleasant family experience…

 Believe it or not, the scenario largely depends on a little planning on your side…

 Life doesn’t stop when you become a parent, but the lifestyle does change.
 To what extent – it is up to you to choose.
 You may decide to give up some of the “old” little joys of life, but your child doesn’t really need this sacrifice from you.

 If eating out used to be a nice family tradition when there were just the two of you, nothing prevents you from having those special outings along with your little one.

 Agreed, a relaxed two-hour dinner in a posh restaurant may not always be possible when your baby or toddler is around, (then hire a babysitter instead) but with a bit of careful planning eating out can still be a wonderful experience for all of you.

-Here are a few things you should consider when going out for a meal with your young child.
+Here are a few things you should consider if you want to go to a restaurant with a baby or toddler.

 - Choose a child-friendly restaurant.
 Often, smaller family-run establishments welcome parents with young children and have everything to please a little client, including a special menu for kids.
 The presence of high chairs is usually one more positive sign; a good playground is like an answer to your prayers if you have a toddler or older child.

 - Formal dining with a kid who is too young is likely to be a disaster, but if your child is a little older to understand and learn table manners, it can be a fun experience.